Extracting Entities in RapidMiner Studio™ with Rosette

 In order to activate the Rosette Text Toolkit for RapidMiner Studio, you’ll need an API key and a Rosette developer account.
 Head over to developer.rosette.com and complete the signup process.

 You can create an account linked to either your email or your GitHub account.
-No credit card is required — our default plan gives you 10,000 calls a day for free!
 If you’re interested in upping your call quota, check out our paid plans.

 Once you have completed the signup process and verified your account, click on the API Key tab on the top left of the menu bar to display your key.